KostasValeckas/PyLongslit/_sources/objtrace.rst.txt

 - ``use_bspline_fwhm``: If you want to use a bspline for the FWHM values.
 Use with same caution as described above.
 - ``knots_bspline``: The number of knots to use in the bspline.

-Finally, a quality assesment plot is created to show the 2d spectrum with the 2d object trace overlaid:
+Finally, a quality assessment plot is created to show the 2d spectrum with the 2d object trace overlaid:

 .. image:: pictures/QA_objtrace.png